beejaytmg/tictactoe_ai/README.md

 # Tic Tac Toe AI

-A simple Tic Tac Toe game with an AI opponent built using Python and Flask.
+A simple Tic Tac Toe game with an AI opponent built using Python and tensorflow kears library.
 This project includes training datasets, a training notebook, a trained model, and a working website for demonstration.

 ## Demo